lloydst/portfolio-static/README.md

 # Portfolio
 ## github pages
-for deployment on github pages use `npm run githubpages`, then copy the index.html paste it in the same folder and rename it too 404.html.
+for deployment on github pages use `npm run githubpages`, then copy the index.html paste it in the same folder and rename it too 404.html. then do the git add, commit and push thing.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.0.3.